- A level requirements: BBB

 The qualifications and exam results you'll need to apply for this course.

 NHS Values will be assessed in all areas of an application including UCAS Personal Statement and at interview.
-For more details, please download our explanation of Value Based Recruitment.
+For more details, please view the NHS Value Based Recruitment.